yh2n/chatty/README.md

 to trade shifts and set their availability on a weekly basis.
 If trading shifts cannot be facilitated by the current UI only --e.g they are maing tentative plans, waiting for managers approval or other conditions-- they may want to exchange more details in real time.
 That feature would allow them to communicate more extensvely without quitting their restaurant app.
+Additionally, this projects is a means to implement a real time updates through the use of socket.io.
 ## Installation

 ### System requirement